James Hemings

 He was an older brother of Sally Hemings and a half-sibling of Jefferson's wife Martha Jefferson.
-Martha, Sally, and James all shared John Wayles as father.
-It was said that Wayles had taken James's mother, who was his helper, as his mistress.
-Being his slave, she could not consent to such a relationship, and thus the term mistress may be misleading.
+Martha, Sally, and James shared John Wayles as a father.
+It was said that Wayles had taken James's mother Betty Hemings, who was his helper, as his concubine.
 As a young man, Hemings was selected by Jefferson to accompany him to Paris when the latter was appointed Minister to France.
-There, Hemings was trained to be a French chef; independently, he took lessons to learn how to speak the French language.
-Hemings is credited with bringing many French cooking styles to colonial America, and developing new recipes inspired by French cuisine.
-This includes crème brulée and meringues, but most famously, Hemings is credited with the introduction of macaroni and cheese to America.
+There, Hemings was trained to be a French chef; independently, he took lessons to learn how to speak French.
+Hemings is credited with bringing many French cooking styles to the colonial United States and developing new recipes inspired by French cuisine.
+This includes crème brûlée and meringues, but most famously, Hemings is credited with introducing macaroni and cheese to the United States.

-He returned to the United States with Jefferson, likely because of kinship ties with his large Hemings family at Monticello.
+Hemings returned to the United States with Jefferson, likely because of kinship ties with his large Hemings family at Monticello.
 Jefferson continued to pay Hemings wages as his chef when he worked for Jefferson in Philadelphia.
-Hemings negotiated with Jefferson for his freedom, which he gained in 1796, after training his brother Peter for three years to replace him as chef.
+Hemings negotiated with Jefferson for his freedom, which he gained in 1796 after training his brother Peter for three years to replace him as a chef.
 Said to suffer from alcoholism, Hemings died by suicide at age 36.